sunshine-protocol/sunshine/modules/README.md

 sunshine's runtime configuration uses the `voting` module to make different internal decisions:
 * `membership` is voted on by the `member`s using their `shares` `=>` the required quorum threshold should be adjustable `=>` additional feature is to make projections on how this will change but this feature has to be added in (see `vote/futarchy/`)
 * `committee` is selected by the `member`s using Phragmen with the `member` shares `=>` the committee does not generate any reward but maintains turnout bias for all `fund` decisions (see next decision type)
-* `fund` is similar to `treasury`, but provides nuanced governance of the assets held by the organization `=>` a key feature is the parameterization discussed briefly in `monetary-futarchy`
+* `fund` is similar to `treasury`, but provides nuanced governance of the assets held by the organization `=>` a key feature is forward guidance, explained in depth in [`monetary-futarchy`](https://github.com/web3garden/monetary-futarchy)

 <center><img src="../art/SUNSHINE.png" width="500" height="300"></center>

 The `voting` module is designed to be highly configurable to provide nuanced governance over the DAO's `membership`, `committee`, and `fund`.
 Each of the arrows in the above diagram requires a different configuration of the `voting` module in the runtime.
-In this sense, the arrows represent governance of a stakeholder set over internal decisions.
+In this sense, the arrows represent governance of a stakeholder set over internal decisions and/or resources.

 ## why not just use original srml modules? <a name = "y"></a>